 - We have had members of our churches who, because of church discipline, have joined the CRCA.
 Moreover, a deposed FRCA minister (F van Hulst) was permitted to preach in the CRCA and his congregation was accepted into a CRCA classical region.
 How can we pray for their repentance if the RCNZ, with whom we say we have unity of the true faith, have a unity of ‘fellowship’ with the CRCA?
 Indeed, how could we then continue to justify our separate existence as FRCA from the CRCA?

-By maintaining a relationship with a bond of churches which are unfaithful the RCNZ show themselves to be unfaithful.
-Yet we have decided that there is no impediment to declaring, by establishing sister relations with the RCNZ, that we have with them a unity in Christ that is based on the truth of God’s Word.
+The RCNZ maintain a relationship with a bond of churches which are unfaithful.
+Thereby they show themselves to be unfaithful.
+Yet we have decided that there is no impediment to declaring, by our sister relations with the RCNZ, that we have with them a unity in Christ that is based on the truth of God’s Word.
 Church councils are tasked with a grave responsibility.
 The declaration of each church council to approve (ratify) Synod Baldivis 2015’s decision “To offer sister church relationship to the RCNZ under the established rules, and to accept their offer of a sister church relationship” (Acts 2015, Article 38) is wrong.
 It is a decision that does not stand the test of Scripture or further unity in the Truth.
 There are solid reasons to confront one’s church council with the error of approving synod 2015’s decision.

 [ii] FRCA Synod 1962 (Art.18 & 37) decided to warn Dutch GKv immigrants against going to New Zealand because there was no church of the Lord there, even though the RCNZ were instituted in 1953.
 Thereby Synod 1962 implied that the RCNZ were not true churches of the Lord.